SpoonLabs/coming/README.md

 ```
 This script produces an output showing how many commits are corresponding to each repair tool and also (in the second choice) the number of commits it was unable to find.

+Last 100 commits of the repository are analyzed by default, you can change this default with -parameters nb_commits:<your value>

 ## Code Features